MichaelAntczak/scanning-for-annexe/README.md

 ed-primo-sb.hosted.exlibrisgroup.com/primo_library/libweb/action/search.do?vid=SCAN_ANNEXE

+You can also check the PNGF in the main folder "service view.png"

 <h2>What does it do?</h2>

 So far if you want to place a request link it is all or nothing.
 We wanted to place a link for scanning requests only for our storage library and not for items from other sites.
 The solution we present here is a short JavaScript file that tests the availability library and attaches a link based on this.